How to Use MACRS Depreciation Formula in Excel (8 Methods)

 Inserting SYD function to Use Macrs Depreciation Formula in Excel

-• After that, the formula will return the output value we expected.
+• The formula will return the output value we expected.

 Showing Result to Use Macrs Depreciation Formula in Excel

-3. Applying DDB Function in Excel Formula to Calculate MACRS Depreciation
+Method 3 – Applying the DDB Function in Excel Formula to Calculate MACRS Depreciation

-Again, we want to create depreciation by using the DDB function in Excel.
 A depreciation Schedule can also be prepared using the double-declining depreciation method.
-To apply the method you need to use the DDB function.
+To apply the method, you need to use the DDB function.
 The function has five arguments: cost, salvage, life, period, and factor.
-We will learn the whole process below

 Steps:

-• To begin with, in the C8 cell insert the following formula.
+• In the C8 cell, insert the following formula.

 =DDB(C4;C5;C6;C7)